UK media organisations have begun to reveal their gender pay gaps for 2018, one year on since the first legal requirement to publish the statistics.

 Scroll down for full median and mean gender pay gap figures for 2018, which will be updated as and when the information becomes available

-GNM’s figures were disclosed this week as part of a Government imperative for companies with 250 or more employees to publish annual figures comparing men and women’s average pay, starting with data for 2017.
+The figures were disclosed as part of a Government imperative for companies with 250 or more employees to publish annual figures comparing men and women’s average pay, starting with data for 2017.

-Companies, many of whom began taking action in the past year to improve their gender pay gaps, are now beginning to reveal their second round of figures as of the snapshot date of 5 April 2018.
+Companies, many of whom began taking action in the past year to improve their gender pay gaps, have begun to reveal their second round of figures as of the snapshot date of 5 April 2018.

 The Financial Times has also reduced its pay gap, with the median falling slightly from 19.4 per cent last year to 18.4 per cent.